jacobdavis1/consultant-website/README.md

 ## Roadmap
- ### Implement Basic User Stories
+ ### Current User Stories
- Two user stories to implement:
+ Stories supported by the API currently:
    1. I, as a consultant, want to log in and review my cases.
    2. I, as a client, want to log in and review my current cases or start a new case.
+   3. I, as a client, want to schedule an appointment
+   4. I, as a consultant, want to review my appointments
+   5. I, as a consultant, want to reschedule my appointments
+   6. I, as a client, want to reschedule or cancel my appointment

  ### Future User Stories
-   1. I, as a client, want to log in and upload files relevant to my case
+   1. I, as a client, want to log in and upload files relevant to my case (this will be done on the front end via Azure Containers)
-   2. I, as a client, want to schedule an appointment
-   3. I, as a consultant, want to review my appointments
-   4. I, as a consultant, want to reschedule my appointments
-   5. I, as a client, want to reschedule or cancel my appointment